 Grip options: Right or Left

 The grip of the bow is very important for an archer.
 It can prove to be the difference between you and that perfect shot.
 As a beginner try to make sure that you the bow you get has a number of grip options for you to try out.
 This will allow you to familiarize yourself on how to use the bow.

 The quality of the bow is also paramount when researching for a bow.
 The best bow is one that has all the right materials for its limbs and risers.
 The wooden bows are great, but they don’t compare in quality to the fiberglass or carbon made ones some riser of bows is made with aluminum which enhances its performance.
 Be keen on the material as well

 Price: Recurve bow Value for Money

 Always remember that cheap is expensive.
 Never go for a cheap recurve bow when looking for a bow because you get what you pay.
 This doesn’t mean that you should go for the most expensive bow, as a beginner it’s sometimes best to start with something simple and as you grow in expertise go for something better.

 Here are the best brands for recurve bow, we have created unbiased after examining it for long hours

-The list of bows here is some of the best bows present in the market.
+The list of bows here is some of the best recurve bows in 2018 present in the market.
 These recurve bows are worth the money you’ll pay for them and some are great for beginners who just decided to take up archery as a hobby.

 The most important thing to note is the maintenance, like any other equipment if you take care of the recurve bow it’s going to take care of you.
 The durability aspect will not mean that you should forego maintenance.